zeenix/gps-share/README.md

 * Share your GPS device on the local network so that all machines in your home or office can make use of it.
 * Enable support for standalone (i-e not part of a cellular modem) GPS devices in Geoclue.
-Since Geoclue has been able to make use of network NMEA source since 2015, gps-share works out of the box with Geoclue.
+Since Geoclue has been able to make use of network NMEA sources since 2015, gps-share works out of the box with Geoclue.

 The latter means that it is a replacement for